Obama turns to tech leaders for cash for Democrats

-LA JOLLA, Calif., May 8 (Reuters) - President Barack Obama warned tech leaders on Thursday to dig deep in their wallets to fund Democratic candidates and feel a sense of urgency about congressional elections in November or risk further gridlock in Washington and a failure to move on their priorities.
+LA JOLLA, California (Reuters) - President Barack Obama warned tech leaders on Thursday to dig deep in their wallets to fund Democratic candidates and feel a sense of urgency about congressional elections in November or risk further gridlock in Washington and a failure to move on their priorities.

 Obama took his California fund-raising tour to the seaside home in La Jolla of Qualcomm founder Iwin Jacobs.
 Later he was headed to Silicon Valley for a fundraiser in San Jose co-hosted by Y Combinator President Sam Altman and Yahoo Inc. CEO Marissa Mayer.